rpy2/rpy2/doc/source/graphics.rst

 >>> from rpy2.robjects.lib import grid

-Getting a new page is achieve by calling the function :func:`grid.newpage`.
+Getting a new page is achieved by calling the function :func:`grid.newpage`.

 Calling :func:`layout` will create a layout, e.g. create a layout with one row and 3 columns: